Courage-1984/Dataset-Forge/docs/troubleshooting.md

   - Look up the action in the options dictionary.
   - Call the action if callable.
 - This resolves most navigation and invocation issues in the CLI.

+## CBIR Troubleshooting

+- **Model loading errors**: Ensure torch, torchvision, and timm are installed and match your CUDA version.
+See requirements and install instructions.
+- **GPU out of memory**: Lower the batch size or use CPU fallback.
+Close other GPU-intensive applications.
+- **Slow performance**: Use GPU if available.
+For very large datasets, increase system RAM or process in smaller batches.
+- **CLIP/ResNet/VGG not found**: Check requirements.txt and reinstall dependencies.